cceh/leiden-js/packages/transformation-service/README.md

 # Run the service (from this package directory)
 pnpm start

-# Development mode with auto-restart
+# Development server with auto-restart
 pnpm dev
 ```